 Eat Clean doesn’t have an add-on menu, but it does offer a couple of breakfast options, like pancakes, scones, and french toast.
 However, keep in mind that you can’t mix and match between plans, and not all meal plans have the same breakfast options.

 Neither service offers customization options, however, Factor will provide some information on possible allergens in each recipe.
 Eat Clean doesn’t offer such a feature, so it may not be a great fit for people who suffer from allergies.

 Eat Clean wins major points when it comes to pricing, though.
 Starting at $8.60 per serving, this is the most budget-friendly service on my list of Factor alternatives.
 Plus, you can order between 4 and 12 single-serving meals each week, so it can be a good option for a wide range of people.

 $9.99 Per Serving

 30-minute meal kits

-Yes – you can cancel in 3 easy steps.
-All you have to do is access your account (using the website or the mobile app) and choose the Deactivate My Plan option.
-This won’t delete your account, so if you ever want to return, you just have to reactivate your subscription.
+Yes, you can cancel in just 3 simple steps.
+Simply access your account (via the website or the mobile app) and choose the Deactivate My Plan option.
+This action won't remove your account, so if you ever decide to return, you just need to reactivate your subscription.

 You must cancel your Factor subscription by 11:59 pm CT every Wednesday.
 If you miss the deadline, you’ll have to pay for another week of meals.